davidmcclure/open-syllabus-project-dev/docs/api.md

   - `/api/authors?institution=1`
   - `/api/authors?institution=1&institution=2`

-- `field` (int) - Match texts that were assigned in syllabi in a given institution, identified by ID.
+- `field` (int) - Match authors that were assigned in syllabi in a given institution, identified by ID.
   - `/api/authors?field=1`
   - `/api/authors?field=1&field=2`

-- `country` (int) - Match texts that were assigned at institutions in a given country, identified by 3-letter ISO 3166-1 codes.
+- `country` (int) - Match authors that were assigned at institutions in a given country, identified by 3-letter ISO 3166-1 codes.
   - `/api/authors?country=USA`
   - `/api/authors?country=USA&country=ARG`